Git Stash: Save and Restore Uncommitted Changes

 Stashing with Messages

-# Save stash with description
+# Save stash with a custom message

-Including Untracked Files
+Including Untracked and Ignored Files

-# Include untracked files
+# Include untracked files (new files not yet added to Git)

 git stash -u

-# Include untracked and ignored files
+# Include both untracked and ignored files

 git stash -a